 Other than the Big Game, you’ll probably want to see a few Atlanta attractions during your stay.
 Most are set near the stadium, so they’re easy to visit.
 Don’t be afraid to venture out to nearby attractions as well.

-SkyView Atlanta– See downtown from this modern Ferris wheel with heated and air conditioned glass pods that offer 360 degree views.
+SkyView Atlanta– See downtown from this modern Ferris wheel with heated and air-conditioned glass pods that offer 360-degree views.
 Upgrade to the VIP pod for longer flight times.
+Get discounted admission here.

 CNN Studio Tour– Get an inside look at where the 24-hour news cycle got its start on the behind the scenes tour.
-You might even see live taping of shows like Robin Meade’s Morning Express or election coverage.
+You might even see a live taping of shows like Robin Meade’s Morning Express or election coverage.
+Book a CNN Atlanta Studio Tour.

 Martin Luther King Jr. National Historic Site– In nearby Sweet Auburn, which you can access from downtown via the Atlanta Streetcar, visit the birthplace and tomb of Martin Luther King Jr. His church is also included within the site.